TianlinZhang668/18222278799.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the National Center for Text Mining (<a href="http://www.nactem.ac.uk/">NaCTeM</a>) at the University of Manchester, advised by <a href="https://www.research.manchester.ac.uk/portal/sophia.ananiadou.html">Prof. Sophia Ananiadou</a>.
+I am a second-year PhD student at the National Center for Text Mining (<a href="http://www.nactem.ac.uk/">NaCTeM</a>) at the University of Manchester, advised by <a href="https://www.research.manchester.ac.uk/portal/sophia.ananiadou.html">Prof. Sophia Ananiadou</a>.
 In June 2020, I received my Master degree from the School of Computer Science and Technology, University of Chinese Academy of Sciences (UCAS).
 Prior to this, I received my BS degree from Nankai University in June 2017.

 My current research interests include Natural Language Processing (especially BioNLP), Artificial intelligence and so on. 🎉